chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 1. For every piece of work, a byte array was being allocated on line 4.
 2. For every iteration of the loop, `strconv.FormatUint` was allocating a string on line 9

-I changed the above function to this and ran it again:
+I changed the above function to this:

 ```go
 /*1*/ func cpuBoundWorkFunc(input uint64) (uint64, error) {